Campaigning for the fair treatment of New Zealanders living in Australia

 Do I need to sit the citizenship test?

-Applicants aged between 18 and 59 are required to sit the citizenship test at their appointment.
+Applicants aged between 18 and 59 are required to sit the citizenship test at their interview.
 The test consists of 20 multiple-choice questions.
 You need to get 15 of the 20 questions correct and are given 45 minutes to complete the test.
 You will need to select your nearest Department of Home Affairs test centre.

 Prepare for the test by downloading the Australian Citizenship - Our Common Bond PDF, listening to the Our Common Bond podcast, or trying some practice questions.